 A mindful person is both an observer and participant at the same time.
 You may recognize this state of awareness as ‘Flow’ or ‘being in the Zone’.
 Mindfulness is living in the moment, and is of immense benefit to all who practice it as a lifestyle.

-In keeping with the complex nature of communication, understanding does not always come readily or immediately.
+In keeping with the complex nature of communication, understanding does not arrive readily or immediately.
 This is not a fault on the part of either the speaker or listener.
 It is merely an indication that patience and further discussion is needed.
-Highlighting the value of reflective listening, making it one of the most useful of the different types of listening.
+This raw indication highlights the intrinsic value of reflective listening, making it one of the most useful of the different types of listening.

-One can also use reflection and critical thinking in their own time on their own terms, to deepen their understanding.
-This approach allows one to resume communications with a fresh mind and renewed vigor.
+An individual can use reflection and critical Thinking in their own time on their own terms, to deepen their understanding of any situation.
+This intelligent approach allows one to resume communications with a fresh Mind and renewed vigor.